kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 51: January 12, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the SmartBrain database connection.
+Using KNEX helps a lot (a very good pacakge).

+**Thoughts**: It was a fun day I went to the beach with my girlfriend and her family.
+I loved it.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/face-recognition-api/commit/d3aee12c4486fd22bd974a30e43f52707c3ddd50)

+---

 ### Day 50: January 11, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Finished the Database section.
 And I started the SmartBrain connection to a database.